 QuickBooks is owned by Intuit, and it has been available for a long time — “Quicken” was a product of Intuit’s way back in 1983.
 QuickBooks has some good payroll and credit card processing add-ons, which are a big part of the QuickBooks solution.

 QuickBooks is available in a number of different versions: QuickBooks Online Plus; as well as QuickBooks Enterprise Solutions Platinum, Gold, and Silver.
 You get increased functionality as you move up the chain, including advanced reporting, payroll, inventory, and pricing.

 One of QuickBooks’ strengths is its longevity and market presence.
-Their Wikipedia page states that they had a 92% market share back in 2008.
+Their Wikipedia page states that they had a 74% small business market share back in 2005.
 You’d be hard-pressed to find an experienced accountant that has never relied on QuickBooks.
 The support, public knowledge, and community is quite strong surrounding the QuickBooks product.
 This could help you in reducing training costs.

 QuickBooks has a full range of options for deployment.
 You can run the solution in a “single-tenant” configuration, which means you can move the app from hosting in a private cloud to a public cloud, if necessary.
 It is also quite easy to buy and set up QuickBooks without any help.

-Compared to Dynamics 365, QuickBooks definitely has two more key advantages: payroll and payment processing.
+Compared to Dynamics 365, QuickBooks definitely has two more key advantages: easily integrated payroll and payment processing.
 As I mentioned, core areas of Intuit’s business include the payroll and merchant services add-ons.
-Since these features are great sources of revenue for Intuit, they are well integrated into the Quickbooks platforms – not so the case with Dynamics 365.
+Since these features are great sources of revenue for Intuit, they are well integrated into the QuickBooks platforms.
+(However, you are restricted to the OEM tools that QuickBooks offers.)